 I vividly remember the weekend when my view of communion changed.
 It was a three-day spiritual retreat in rural Dooly County, Georgia.
 I was not sure what was going to happen.
-Those who had sponsored by trip had been rather cryptic about it all.
+Those who had sponsored my trip had been rather cryptic about it all.
 I don’t really remember if I had any expectations.
 What I can say today, is that what happened, I definitely did not expect.

 Now, I could get into the historical and theological debates that surround this sacrament of the church.
 Even using the word sacrament can be complicated, but I will leave it at this.
-Regardless of what your particular branch of the Christian family believes or does during communion, the one thing I believe cuts through them all is that there is (or there ought to be) something significant when we partake.
+Regardless of what your particular branch of the Christian family believes or does during communion, the one thing I believe cuts through them all is that there is (or there ought to be) something significant happening when we partake.
 When the people of God gather together to participate in communion we are embodying more than just ritual.
 We should be demonstrating what we believe as well.

 I came across a post over at Blogging Theologically that really provoked my memories of that spiritual retreat in 2010.
 The author was commenting on how taking communion more had enhanced his awareness to the meaning and significance the Lord’s Supper.
 I have to agree.
 I find myself desiring to take communion more not less.
 Something that I found surprising after my spiritual retreat.